evolution-gaming/kafka-journal/README.md

 * We don't need to store all events in kafka as long as they are in cassandra
 * We do not cover snapshots yet
 * Replicator is a separate application
-* It is easy to replace cassandra here with some relation database
+* It is easy to replace cassandra here with some relational database

 ## State recovery performance